nadavmatalon/ADS1110/README.md

 ADS1110 device_name(device_address);
 ```

->__NOTE__: replace the '__device_name__' above with a name of your choice.
+>__NOTE__: replace '__device_name__' with a name of your choice.
 Also, make sure to replace the variable '__device_address__' with
 the specific I2C address of your device - see I2C ADDRESSES section above.

 ## LIBRARY METHODS

-With the library installed & included in the sketch, and an ADS1110 object initiallized, the following functions are available (see the usage example sketch for a detailed implementation):
+With the library installed &amp; included in the sketch, and an ADS1110 object initiallized, the following functions are available (see the usage example sketch for a detailed implementation):

 __Note About Methods' Return Values:__
 All 'get' methods return some sort of value (e.g. getGain(), getMode() etc.), while all 'set' methods return nothing.
 Nevertheless, ALL methods implicitly update the library's __I2C _comBuffer__ (=communication buffer) after each I2C transmission.
 The reason for this functional design is to maintain structural coherance between the 'get' and 'set' methods.
 As 'get' methods cannot return both the desired value and the I2C transmission's result simultaniously.
 Consequently, if the relevant value hasn't been obtained by a particular 'get' method, the user can simply check the content of the _comBuffer to see what error occured.
 Similarly, it is possible to check if a particular setting has been successfully applied via a 'set' method either by preforming the corresponding 'get' method or by checking the content of the _comBuffer (0 indicates a successful transmission, 1-6 indicate an error as listed below).